Rikj000/MoniGoMani/Documentation/Docs-MGM-HyperOptLoss-Functions.md

 # MoniGoMani HyperOptLoss Functions
 MoniGoMani Ships with a handful of Custom HyperOptLoss Objective Functions.
 You can find them under `user_data/hyperopts/`.
 Most of these contain configurable parameters.
-All of these settings can be tweaked from within your [mgm-config]([mgm-config.json](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/mgm-config.json)) under the `monigomani_hyperoptloss_settings` section to make up for a more robust strategy.
+All of these settings can be tweaked from within your [mgm-config]([mgm-config.json](https://github.com/Rikj000/MoniGoMani/blob/development/user_data/mgm-config.json)) under the `monigomani_hyperoptloss_settings` section to make up for a more robust strategy.

 ## MGM_WeightedMultiParameterHyperOptLoss
+⚠️ **This HO Loss is not available in the repo yet because it's not done yet!
+But it will be published once it's completed!
+Please use another HO Loss in the meantime**
 MGM_WeightedMultiParameterHyperOptLoss Customizable HyperOpt Objective function.
 Returns smaller number for better results.
 This HyperOptLoss Function is the main HyperOptLoss Function utilized by MoniGoMani.
 It allows the user to choose possible Parameter Weight Objective Configurations, each of these influence the outcome of the final Objective.

-All settings for the `MGM_WeightedMultiParameterHyperOptLoss` function can be found in your [mgm-config]([mgm-config.json](https://github.com/Rikj000/MoniGoMani/blob/main/user_data/mgm-config.json)) under the `MGM_WeightedMultiParameterHyperOptLoss` section of the `monigomani_hyperoptloss_settings` section.
+All settings for the `MGM_WeightedMultiParameterHyperOptLoss` function can be found in your [mgm-config]([mgm-config.json](https://github.com/Rikj000/MoniGoMani/blob/development/user_data/mgm-config.json)) under the `MGM_WeightedMultiParameterHyperOptLoss` section of the `monigomani_hyperoptloss_settings` section.
 Following **parameter sections** can be configured to fine-tune your MoniGoMani Configuration further:
 - `drawdown`
 - `duration`